jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 To get started we introduce a few concepts of how to quantize electric circuits and start with a simple LC circuit consisting of a capacitor and an inductor.
 As the final equation for the LC circuit looks like that of a [quantum mechanical harmonic oscillator](https://en.wikipedia.org/wiki/Quantum_harmonic_oscillator), we will review the latter one first and remind us of some basic properties and the framework of canonical quantization.

 ### Canonical Quantization
 In order to approach the challenge of deriving the physics of a SCQ we follow the approach of [canonical quantization](https://en.wikipedia.org/wiki/Canonical_quantization).
-This framework consists in identifiying the canonical, conjugate variables of teh classical counterpart of the system under consideration and replacing the [Poisson bracket](https://en.wikipedia.org/wiki/Poisson_bracket) algebra with [canonical commutation relations](https://en.wikipedia.org/wiki/Canonical_commutation_relation).
+This framework consists in identifiying the canonical, conjugate variables of the classical counterpart of the system under consideration and replacing the [Poisson bracket](https://en.wikipedia.org/wiki/Poisson_bracket) algebra with [canonical commutation relations](https://en.wikipedia.org/wiki/Canonical_commutation_relation).
 The standard example is a harmonic oscillator whose classical Hamiltonian is given by

 $$
 \begin{align}